PyPSA/technology-data/docs/design.md

 - Data loaded and/or transformed using `technologydata`

 #### 🚦 Trigger
-- User requests provenance or transformation history for a specific parameter, object or Container.
+- User requests provenance or transformation history for a specific parameter, object or Collection.

 #### 🧵 Main Flow

 1. User selects a `parameter` of a `Technology` object.
 2. The user requests the provenance information for that parameter.
 3. System provides the information about:
-    - Original source(s) of the data (from `Source` and `SourceContainer`) of the parameter
+    - Original source(s) of the data (from `Source` and `SourceCollection`) of the parameter
     - All transformations applied by our package (e.g., currency adjustment, scaling, calculations, including the values that were used for these transformations)
 4. User can export or document the provenance trace for reporting or documentation.

 #### 🔁 Alternate Flows

 - **Manually changed information**: If the user made manual changes at some point, then the system only  notifies and provides trace over what was done by the package; User changes are not tracked.
-- **Requesting provenance for a Technology or TechnologyContainer**: The user can access the provenance information for all parameters of a Technology or TechnologyContainer by exporting it to a DataFrame or JSON.
+- **Requesting provenance for a Technology or TechnologyCollection**: The user can access the provenance information for all parameters of a Technology or TechnologyCollection by exporting it to a DataFrame or JSON.

 #### ✅ Post-conditions
 - User has access to a detailed provenance and transformation trace for any data point.